alexastrum/biohacking/docs/reviews/products/hero-pemf.md

-# Magnus Magnetica Hero PEMF Review
+# Magnus Magnetica Hero PEMF

 Thank you, Francesca, for allowing me to try your [PEMF device](https://www.magnusmagnetica.com/hero).